SherG/cool-iron/blog/partnerships.md

 ## Get Qualified Leads From Dealmakers

 This article focuses on a specific type of partnership  where an individual or a business <i>already serving your ideal clients</i>, agrees to send qualified leads to you because it benefits them to do so.

+Why would it benefit them to send you qualified leads?

-* The referrer may seek to earn goodwill from their customers: the referral helps the client solve a problem.
+1. The referral helps their client solve a problem; and so it earns goodwill for the referrer.
-* The referring individual or business may not only want to help the customer solve the problem, but they also would like to receive compensation from you when the referral converts.
-(Coversely, the referrer’s practice area or business model may lead them to decline payment for referrals.)
+2. The referring individual or business may also like to receive compensation from you when the referral converts.
+(Conversely, the referrer’s practice area or business model may lead them to decline payment for referrals.)

-Often the referring business will be one that offers a service tangential to and complementary to your own.
+Often the referring business will be one that offers a service that's complementary to your own.

 But a partner can also be an influential player who is strategically in the flow of numerous deals with clients that you can service.
 And don’t overlook well-connected retirees.

 Partnerships are an efficient way to obtain new, paying clients with minimal effort and <strong>no advertising spend</strong>.
 Using this tactic, you can jumpstart a new business or rapidly onboard new clients when you pivot to a new business model.